-The original LOPT location was related to the 84th and Holdrege intersection.
+The original LOPT location was relocated to the 84th and Holdrege intersection.
 In the early 2000s, Roger Sand transitioned to this new area of town and continued to offer Lincoln his expertise in shoulder rehab.
-Physicians refer shoulder patients specifically to Roger because of his great outcomes.
+Physicians referred shoulder patients specifically to Roger because of his great outcomes.
 Lincoln's 84th street has become a busy thoroughfare in Lincoln.

 Renee Tewes founded Midwest Physical Therapy in 1995.
 She established a solid physical therapy practice in the Lincoln community and a clinic in Ashland.
-As retirement began to appeal more and more, she reached out to LOPT because of our expertise and well-known community in Lincoln to see if we'd be interested in purchasing Midwest Physical Therapy.
-After settling on a deal, Midwest Physical Therapy is now associated with LOPT, this expanded our Lincoln footprint from three to five locations and continued the Midwest Physical Therapy clinic well established in Ashland.
-The previous Midwest Physical Therapy locations in Lincoln that LOPT now occupies includes 27th and Pine Lake and 70th and A.
+As retirement began to appeal more and more, she reached out to LOPT to continue the culture and care of her practice and employees.
+Midwest Physical Therapy became part of the LOPT family which expanded LOPT's Lincoln footprint from three to five locations.
+Midwest Physical Therapy in Ashland also became part of LOPT in a growing community near Lincoln and Omaha.
+The previous Midwest Physical Therapy locations in Lincoln that LOPT now occupies includes 27th & Pine Lake and 70th & A.